You keep hearing about how you need local SEO.

 2. Make Sure You’ve Filled Out Your Site SEO

-Whether you use Squarespace, WordPress, Wix, or another host, you’ll want to make sure the SEO basics on your site are filled in and that your site pages are clearly organized.
+Whether you use Squarespace, WordPress, Wix, or another host, make sure the SEO basics on your site are filled in and that your site pages are clearly organized.

-In terms of “optimizing” a site for SEO, you don’t need to get too complicated to start.
+In terms of “optimizing” a site for SEO, you don’t need to complicate it.